InfinityBotList/sysmanage-web/README.md

         - config.yaml
 ```

-Use ^ for the git integration for rust
+Use the above template for the git integration for rust